 Join us at the First Congregational Church of Berkeley!
-Let your inner child come out to play with Ravel's Mother Goose Suite and a reimagined, uniquely Berkeley retelling of Prokofiev's Peter and the Wolf, featuring the remarkable illustrator and graphic journalist Wendy MacNaughton as our narrator.
+Let your inner child come out to play with Ravel's Mother Goose Suite and a reimagined, uniquely Berkeley retelling of Prokofiev's Peter and the Wolf, featuring the remarkable illustrator and graphic journalist Wendy MacNaughton as our narrator and new illustrations by three talented local artists.
 We're also delighted to feature Reena Esmail's Meri Sakhi Ki Avaaz (My Sister's Voice) for Hindustani singer, soprano, and orchestra, which takes listeners on a cross-cultural journey that explores family and community across the globe.

 Reena Esmail Meri Sakhi Ki Avaaz (My Sister’s Voice) featuring Hindustani singer Saili Oak and soprano Maya Kherani

 Prokofiev Peter and the Wolf, featuring Wendy MacNaughton as narrator

 BONUS: Attendees will receive a special 20-page Peter and the Wolf illustrated program featuring the collection of commissioned artwork that will be projected during the concert.

 The health and well-being of our community of artists, audiences, staff, and volunteers is our number one priority.
 To learn about our COVID-19 Protocols, please click the button below.

 Our Health & Safety Protocols

 Indian-American composer Reena Esmail works between the worlds of Indian and Western classical music, and brings communities together through the creation of equitable musical spaces.